 May’s jobs numbers, while stronger than they were in April, still fell below expectations.
 This week, the Bureau of Labor Statistics released its job openings reports–JOLTS–for April, showing job openings are at an all-time high at 9.3 million, quits are also at an all-time high, and layoffs are at an all-time low.
 Clearly businesses are desperate for workers, and workers are confident they can land jobs.

-To better understand the labor market situation, we’ve brought back the Worker Availability Ratio–WAR for short.
+To better understand the labor market situation, we’ve brought back the Worker Shortage Index–formerly known as the Worker Availability Ratio.
 The U.S. Chamber developed this analysis in 2019 to measure the number of available workers for every job opening.

-In calculating the WAR available workers are classified as unemployed workers plus those marginally attached to the workforce.
+In calculating the Worker Shortage Index, available workers are classified as unemployed workers plus those marginally attached to the workforce.
 For April, the WAR stands at 1.2, meaning there are 1.2 workers for every open position.
-In April of last year, the WAR was 5.
+In April of last year, the Worker Shortage Index was 5.
 That was at the height of the COVID-19 lockdown.
-The ratio has fallen sharply since then, because of both a decline in unemployed workers and a sharp uptick in job openings.
+The index has fallen sharply since then, because of both a decline in unemployed workers and a sharp uptick in job openings.
 In April alone businesses created one million new openings.

-Before the pandemic, the WAR was hovering around 1, a sign of record tightness of the labor market at the time.
-For context, the average WAR over the previous two decades was about 2.8 available workers per open job.
+Before the pandemic, the index was hovering around 1, a sign of record tightness of the labor market at the time.
+For context, the average index number over the previous two decades was about 2.8 available workers per open job.

 We are now almost back to that level of historic tightness.
 Pre-COVID, businesses were struggling to fill opening because the available workers lacked the skills businesses needed.
 That issue persists now, as evidence by multiple surveys of businesses looking to hire.
 Add on top of that the issues created by COVID-19 (childcare, generous government benefits, and remaining fear of contracting the virus) and businesses are struggling even more to hire.